syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-WinUI.md

 ---
-title: Create Word document in WinUI | Syncfusion
+title: WinUI Word Library | Create Word document in WinUI | Syncfusion
-description: Create Word document without Microsoft Word or interop dependencies in WinUI application using Syncfusion .NET Core Word (Essential DocIO) library
+description: The WinUI Word Library is used to create, read, and edit Word document without Microsoft Word or interop dependencies in WinUI application.
 platform: file-formats
 control: DocIO
 documentation: UG